Skip to content

 Most trade analyzers default to "rest of season" projections.
 That is the wrong window for almost every trade.
 Why?

-• Playoff weeks (14–17) matter more than regular-season weeks.
+• Playoff weeks (14-17) matter more than regular-season weeks.
 A trade that hurts you in Week 9 but wins you a championship is a great trade.
-ROS doesn't capture this.
+ROS does not capture this.

 • Bye weeks fall asymmetrically.
-If Player A has a Week 11 bye and Player B has a Week 6 bye, ROS adjusts for that — but it doesn't adjust for whether your roster can absorb a Week 11 hole.
+If Player A has a Week 11 bye and Player B has a Week 6 bye, ROS adjusts for that — but it does not adjust for whether your roster can absorb a Week 11 hole.

 • Injury-prone players get a flat projection penalty in ROS, which can over- or under-state real risk depending on when the cliff would land.

-The Sharksnip tool defaults to a weighted window: 60% on the next 4 weeks, 25% on weeks 5–8, and 15% on the playoff stretch.
+The Shark Snip tool defaults to a weighted window: 60% on the next 4 weeks, 25% on weeks 5-8, and 15% on the playoff stretch.
 You can adjust the weights, but those defaults match how good fantasy managers actually think about trade timing.
+The default is intentionally short-biased — if you are buying a player to "win the playoff weeks," the analyzer makes you prove that the projection holds across the bye-week hump in Week 9-12 before crediting the championship-week edge.

 Positional scarcity: the silent thumb on the scale